RudolphSedlin/VitaTrack/API/README.md

       "vitamins": { // Grams as usual

-        "B6": 0.0006, // Still grams despite the low value.
+        "A": 0.0001, // Still grams despite the low value.
 Uniformity is more important.

+        "B6": 0.0004, // Still grams despite the low value.
+Uniformity is more important.

         "B12": 0.0005 // Still grams despite the low value.
+Uniformity is more important.

+        "C": 0.0003, // Still grams despite the low value.
+Uniformity is more important.

+        "D": 0.0002, // Still grams despite the low value.
+Uniformity is more important.

+        "E": 0.0009, // Still grams despite the low value.
+Uniformity is more important.

+        "K": 0.008, // Still grams despite the low value.
 Uniformity is more important.
       },

       "minerals": { // Grams as usual